HyperloopatVCU/FlightComputer/TCPServer/README.md

-# TCP Web Server
+# Communication
 --------------------

-Server for the main computer to communicate to the microcontrollers
+A TCP web server is created to communicate with the microcontrollers around the pod.
+Ovver communication methods like CAN bus are used for the controllers like the motors and brakes.